-- Record all inbound calls for quality assurance and security monitoring. - Record calls on selected fax, modem, or STU-III lines to verify that classified or sensitive information is not being disclosed. - Record calls from/to customer support lines, to provide an audit trail. - Capture threatening or harassing calls to your staff for investigation. - Ensure that calls to protected extensions are never recorded.
+- Record all inbound calls to your call center for quality assurance and security monitoring. - Record calls from/to customer support lines, to provide an audit trail. - Capture threatening or harassing calls to your staff for investigation. - Ensure that calls to protected extensions are never recorded or are marked as sensitive.

 Since the recording is policy-based, no user intervention is needed to begin recording-recording begins automatically at the start of a call for the lines you specify.
-You can also define a list of protected extensions, such as pharmacy lines, to which calls are never to be recorded.
+You can also define a list of SMDR Extensions and specify how call recordings for these extensions are to be handled: deleted, saved, or saved and marked as sensitive.